Quantum Wigner molecules in moir\'{e} materials

-With the same parameters, the CDs for $N=4$ (left column) and $N=5$ (right column) are displayed in Fig.\ \ref{dens}(c) and Fig.\ \ref{dens}(d) for the ground states and in Fig.\ \ref{dens}(e) and Fig.\ \ref{dens}(f) for the lowest-in-energy fully spin-polarized states.
-All of these four densities preserve the $C_3$ symmetry of the external confinement, but they are similar in shape and do not reveal any intrinsic molecular structure.
-Again, the intrinsic $(0,N)$ polygonal configuration is revealed through the calculated FCI CPDs.
-In particular, two spin-resolved CPDs [spin-down at fixed-point, look for the two spin-ups, Fig.\ \ref{cpd}(e) and spin-down at fixed-point, look for the other spin-down, Fig.\ \ref{cpd}(f)], associated with the $N=4$ ground-state density of Fig.\ \ref{dens}(c) are displayed in Fig.\ \ref{cpd}.
-Taking into account the two remaining CPDs (spin-up, look for spin-up and spin-up, look for spin-down, not shown), one sees that, in this particular case, the intrinsic spin eigenfunction of the rotating WM has the form $(|\uparrow\downarrow\uparrow\downarrow\rangle - |\downarrow\uparrow\downarrow\uparrow\rangle)/\sqrt{2}$ \footnote{For the complete set of possible $N=4$ spin eigenfunctions, see Ref.\ \cite{yann09}, and references therein}, with the localized fermions arranged into a distorted (0,4) polygonal configuration.
-In the case of the fully polarized states in Fig.\ \ref{cpd}(g) ($N=4$) and Fig.\ \ref{cpd}(h) ($N=5$), there is only one spin-resolved CPD (spin-up, look for spin-up); in both cases this CPD reveals directly the intrinsic structure of a (0,4) and (0,5) polygonal WM.
-We note that the intrinsic polygonal configurations are necessarily slightly distorted in order to guarantee the $C_3$ symmetry of the charge densities, because the CDs are equal to the integral of the CPDs over all possible positions of the fixed point.
+With same parameters, the CDs for $N=4$ (ground state), and for $N=5$ and $N=6$ (lowest-in-energy fully spin-polarized states) are displayed in Fig.\ \ref{dens}(c), Fig.\ \ref{dens}(e), and Fig.\ \ref{dens}(f), respectively.
+These three densities preserve the $C_3$ symmetry of the external confinement, but they are similar in shape and do not reveal any intrinsic molecular structure.
+Again, the intrinsic $(n_1,n_2)$ polygonal configurations are revealed through the FCI CPDs.
+In particular, two spin-resolved CPDs [spin-down at fixed-point, look for the two spin-ups, Fig.\ \ref{cpd}(e) and spin-down at fixed-point, look for the other spin-down, Fig.\ \ref{cpd}(f)], associated with the $N=4$ ground-state density in Fig.\ \ref{dens}(c), are presented.
+Taking into account the two remaining CPDs (spin-up, look for spin-up and spin-up, look for spin-down, not shown), one concludes that, in this particular case, the intrinsic spin eigenfunction of the rotating WM has the form $(|\uparrow\downarrow\uparrow\downarrow\rangle - |\downarrow\uparrow\downarrow\uparrow\rangle)/\sqrt{2}$ \footnote{For the complete set of possible $N=4$ spin eigenfunctions, see Ref.\ \cite{yann09}, and references therein}, with the localized fermions arranged into a distorted (0,4) polygonal configuration.

-We mention that the CD shapes (at $\phi=10^\circ$) presented here for $2 \leq N \leq 4$ are in agreement with those displayed in Ref.\ \cite{szaf04} for a triangular semiconductor QD with an $r^2 \cos(3\theta)$ anisotropy at a low magnetic field of $B=4$ T.